How does the Servicemembers Civil Relief Act affect my student loan interest rates?

 If you borrowed a Direct Loan, no interest will accrue for up to a period of 60 months if you meet one of the following conditions:

-1. You are serving on active during war or other military operations or national emergency
+• You are serving on active duty during war or other military operations or national emergency

-2. You perform qualifying National Guard duty during war or other military operations or national emergency ABS serve in an area of hostilities for which service qualifies for special pay.
+• You perform qualifying National Guard duty during war or other military operations or national emergency ABS service in an area of hostilities for which service qualifies for special pay.

 The Military Service Interest waiver applies to Direct Loans first disbursed on or after October 1, 2008.

-FFEL Program loans first disbursed on or after October 1, 2008 (including Consolidation loans that repaid FFEL or Direct loans first disbursed on or after October 1, 2008) are also eligible for the Military Service Interest Waiver when included in a Federal Direct
+Federal Family Education Loans (FFEL), which are loans you would have borrowed through a lender, that first disbursed on or after October 1, 2008 are also eligible for the Military Service Interest Waiver when included in a Federal Direct Consolidation Loan.